umbrella-network/phoenix-concordium/README.md

 This is a temporary development repository to develop smart contracts for the Umbrella oracle on Concordium.

-The protocol consists of four smart contract folders:
+The protocol consists of three smart contract folders:

 - `Registry`
 - `StakingBank`
 - `UmbrellaFeeds`
-- `UmbrellaFeedsReader`

 # Compiling the contracts